chef/chef-web-docs/doctools/dtags_help.md

 restructuredText.
 They are ignored by the Sphinx documentation generator.

-The `dtags` searches for files in the current working directory.
+`dtags`searches for files in the current working directory.
 For convenience, you'll want to put it in your path, make a symbolic link or create an alias.
 The `dtags` script is located in the the `doctools` directory of this repo.

 Usage: